Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Directed Acyclic 2-Trees have Unbounded Stack Number

 \section{Directed Acyclic 2-Trees have Unbounded Stack Number}

-We shall construct a directed acyclic $2$-tree~$G$ with arbitrarily large twist number (hence arbitrarily large stack number) in any topological vertex ordering~$\prec$.
-Somewhat surprisingly, we shall first show that~$\prec$ contains a large rainbow, which can be seen as the counterpart to a large twist and is defined as follows.
+We construct a directed acyclic $2$-tree~$G$ with arbitrarily large twist number (hence arbitrarily large stack number) in every topological vertex ordering~$\prec$.
+Somewhat surprisingly, we first consider rainbows, which can be seen as the counterpart to twists and are defined as follows.
 A \emph{$k$-rainbow}, $k \geq 1$, is a set of~$k$ edges that pairwise nest with respect to~$\prec$.
-While in general, vertex orderings with small stack number (hence small twist number) are allowed to have arbitrarily large rainbows, we shall first argue that there is a very large rainbow in~$\prec$ for our constructed $2$-tree~$G$, and then use that rainbow as a lever to slowly find larger and larger twists in~$\prec$.
+While in general, vertex orderings with small stack number (hence small twist number) are allowed to have arbitrarily large rainbows, we first argue that there is a very large rainbow in~$\prec$ for our constructed $2$-tree~$G$, and then use that rainbow as a lever to slowly find larger and larger twists in~$\prec$.